Pat McQuistan: Miami Dolphins

 In 2010, he appeared in all 16 games with a career-high eight starts for the Miami Dolphins.
 At the end of the season his contract was due to expire, and the Dolphins chose to not re-sign him, releasing McQuistan to free agency.

 Tennessee Titans (first stint)

 On August 8, 2011, he signed with the Tennessee Titans and was released on September 2.

 New Orleans Saints

 McQuistan signed with the New Orleans Saints on September 27, 2011.
 He played in 10 regular season and 2 playoff games.
 His contributions came as a blocking tight end and on special teams.

 Dallas Cowboys (second stint)

-On June 8, 2012, McQuistan was signed by the Dallas Cowboys to provide depth for training camp practices, reuniting with the team for whom he played 3 seasons.
+On June 8, 2012, McQuistan was signed by the Cowboys to provide depth for training camp practices, reuniting with the team for whom he played 3 seasons.
 He was cut on August 31.

 Arizona Cardinals

 On September 3, 2012, he was signed by the Arizona Cardinals after offensive linemen Levi Brown and Jeremy Bridges were lost for the season.
 He was waived on September 25 and later re-signed October 16.
 He played in 6 games (3 starts) at right guard.